 - Thirty-five percent of nursing home residents with stage 2 or higher (more severe) pressure ulcers received special wound care services in 2004.

 Pressure ulcers are serious and costly medical conditions and many groups and organizations view the development of a pressure ulcer as one of the important measures of the quality of clinical care in nursing homes.
 Clinical practice, expert opinions and published literature indicates that most but not all pressure ulcers are preventable and numerous guidelines exist for the prevention and treatment of pressure ulcers.

 Clinical Resource Center

-The Wisconsin Clinical Resource Center (WCRC) project is jointly sponsored by the Department of Health Services, LeadingAge Wisconsin and the Wisconsin Health Care Association (WHCA/WiCAL), through funding from the Wisconsin Department of Health Services.
+The Clinical Resource Center (CRC) project is jointly sponsored by the Department of Health Services, LeadingAge Wisconsin and the Wisconsin Health Care Association (WHCA/WiCAL), through funding from the Wisconsin Department of Health Services.
 The Wisconsin Clinical Resource Center (WCRC) was originally developed in 2007 with Civil Money Penalty (CMP) funds.
 The WCRC was renamed to the Clinical Resource Center (CRC) at the beginning of 2016.
 Website development and training activities have been guided by the Advisory Group.
-The CRC website was designed as a user-friendly resource to provide key information to staff working in Wisconsin nursing homes about selected care areas and training topics to include but not limited to pressure ulcer prevention and treatment.
+The CRC website was designed as a user-friendly resource to provide key information to staff working in Wisconsin nursing homes about clinical care areas and training topics to include but not limited to pressure ulcer prevention and treatment.

 STEP 1: Go to the CRC website.

 STEP 2: Click the link that says Register.

-STEP 3: Follow the prompts to sign up for an individual logon.
+STEP 3: Follow the prompts to sign up for an individual username and password.